 - The Canadian cocktail was designed to show off a great whisky.
 You'll find it best with premium brands and well-aged whiskies.
 Look for older expressions and the specialty bottlings many Canadian blenders produce; it's a great recipe to use when discovering a new-to-you whisky's full potential.

 - Make sure that your orange liqueur matches the quality of the whisky.
-The most inexpensive bottles of curaçao and alternatives like triple sec can be very syrupy and artificially flavored, leaving a lot to be desired in simple recipes like this.
+The most inexpensive bottles of orange liqueur can be very syrupy and artificially flavored, leaving a lot to be desired in simple recipes like this.
 Plus, you'll use orange liqueur all the time in your bar, so a small investment will improve all your drinks.

 - Likewise, fresh lemon juice is the best option for great tasting drinks.
 You should be able to get about 1 3/4 ounces out of one whole lemon, which is enough for three Canadian cocktails.

 - Adding a small amount of simple syrup may only be needed with some whisky-liqueur combinations.
 Use your judgment and follow your personal taste to decide whether or not to add it.
-Adjust the curaçao and lemon as needed, too.
+Adjust the orange liqueur and lemon as needed, too.